We encourage you to use this Action Guide and provide feedback. We also encourage you to make a copy to remix and reuse for your LER purposes.

-State stakeholders, including policy makers, state agencies, employers, community-based organizations, and education providers, are searching for ways to help learners and workers find the most efficient and equitable pathways to secure the right skills and credentials that lead to good jobs and careers.
-Credential and skill transparency helps state stakeholders address a major source of labor market friction: unequal access to information about quality education and career opportunities for learners and workers, as well as information gaps in employer processes that often produce poor matches between available positions and candidates.
-With improved access to information, individuals have increased agency to find, understand, and compare opportunities to advance along their learning and career pathways, and employers can make more precise selections based on skills and competencies rather than degrees alone.
-Verifiable Learning and Employment Records (LERs) are emerging as a powerful tool for accessing, linking, and verifying this information as part of broader state, regional, national, and global investments in information systems, data transparency, digital literacy, and learner/worker sovereignty.
-LERs issued to individuals representing all types of credentials, skills, and experience can improve labor markets and access to opportunities for all stakeholders.
+Diverse stakeholders, including policy makers, state and federal agencies, employers, community-based organizations, and education providers, are searching for ways to help learners and workers find the most efficient and equitable pathways to secure the right skills and credentials that lead to good jobs and careers.
+Credential and skill transparency helps stakeholders address a major source of labor market friction: unequal access to information about quality education and career opportunities for learners and workers, as well as information gaps in employer processes that often produce poor matches between available positions and candidates.
+With improved access to credential, skill, and job information, individuals have increased agency to find, understand, and compare opportunities to advance along their learning and career pathways, and employers can make more precise selections based on skills and competencies rather than degrees alone.
+Learning and Employment Records (LERs) are emerging as a powerful tool for accessing, linking, and verifying credential and skill information.
+Investments in LER technologies are aligned with broader state, regional, national, and global investments in information systems, data transparency, digital literacy, and learner/worker sovereignty.
+LERs enable individuals to represent all types of credentials, skills, and experience, which can improve labor markets and access to opportunities for all stakeholders.

-Currently, there are over 1,000,000 unique credentials offered in the U.S. With so many credentials to choose from, people get lost and lose out on opportunities.
-Learners and workers too often don’t know which credentials and skills lead to desired outcomes.
+There are over 1 million unique credentials offered in the U.S. With so many credentials to choose from, people get lost and lose out on opportunity.
+Learners and workers too often don’t know which credentials and skills lead to their desired learning and career outcomes.
 With limited information on skills, employers are unable to understand what skills workers actually bring to a job and tend to over-rely on degrees to select candidates.
-Educators are increasingly under pressure to ensure that their programs help students succeed in the workplace, which can be challenging when they don’t have easy access to information from employers about the skills needed.
+Educators are increasingly under pressure to ensure that their programs help students succeed in the workplace, which can be challenging when they don’t have reliable access to information from employers about the skills needed.
 This complexity is compounded by the fact that credentials are issued to individuals without transparent information about what skills those credentials represent.
-Data transparency is an essential foundation for interoperable, meaningful, human- and machine-actionable LERs.
+Data transparency that addresses these issues is an essential foundation for interoperable, meaningful, human- and machine-actionable LERs.